Midnight Syndicate: Film soundtracks (2007–2010)

-The 2010s and Midnight Syndicate Live!
-(2010–2019)
+Studio albums, collaborations and live shows (2011–2019)

 In August 2011, the band released its fourteenth studio album, entitled Carnival Arcane.
 The theme of the CD surrounds a fictional turn of the century traveling circus called The Lancaster Rigby Carnival.
 The CD was inspired by research into carnivals of that time period and Ray Bradbury's Something Wicked This Way Comes.
 In 2012, the album won the Best CD category in the 2012 Rondo Hatton Classic Horror Awards.

 In August 2012 Destini Beard released the followup to her 2010 EP, The Dark Masquerade.
 The full-length CD once again featured Destini's original vocals and lyrics blended with previously recorded Midnight Syndicate tracks.
 The disc featured a remix by Pat Berdysz of the Electro-industrial band Encoder and an original song written and performed entirely by Destini entitled, My Last Goodbye.
 The CD is set in a haunted Victorian hotel and features cover art by Destini's father, fantasy artist, Ed Beard Jr. In February 2013, the band's song Into The Abyss from their Out of the Darkness CD was featured as an outtro on the Misfits live album, DEA.D Alive.

 In 2013, the band scored the horror creature feature film, Axe Giant: The Revenge of Paul Bunyan.
 The film is a dark contemporary take on the legend of Paul Bunyan and premiered on the Syfy Channel in June 2013.
 In July 2013 the band released a new studio album entitled Monsters of Legend.
 Featuring images from Bride of Frankenstein and Werewolf of London on the cover, the album was influenced by classic Universal Monsters, Hammer Films, Amicus Productions, and Euro Horror films from the 60's and 70's as well as composers like James Bernard, Bernard Herrmann, and Max Steiner.
 The album won the Best CD category in the 2014 Rondo Hatton Classic Horror Awards.